 Montevideo is the capital of Uruguay, and there are some beautiful hotels to choose from in this vibrant city.
-Our top 5 best hotels include the Hyatt Centric, Sofitel, Cala di Volpe & Alma Historica Boutique hotels and Bit Design Hotel.
+Our top 5 best hotels include the Hyatt Centric, Sofitel, Cala di Volpe & Alma Historica Boutique hotels, and Bit Design Hotel.

 Hyatt Centric Montevideo

 To burn off the delicious food from the hotel’s restaurants, there is a well-equipped gym or you can enjoy a jog along the Rambla pathway, which runs along the Uruguayan coast.
-For something more relaxing, the hotel has an indoor-heated pool, relaxation area and massage suite.
+For something more relaxing, the hotel has an indoor heated pool, relaxation area, and massage suite.

 Sofitel Montevideo Casino Carrasco and Spa

 Breakfast at the Sofitel is tasty and generous.
 In the evening you can enjoy á la carte French dishes at the restaurant or relax with a drink and live music at the bar.
 There is also a wonderful spa and gym, and both indoor and outdoor swimming pools.
-The Sofitel is a great choice for travellers interested in a peaceful location with beach walks.
+The Sofitel is a great choice for travelers interested in a peaceful location with beach walks.

 Alma Historica Boutique Hotel

 Housed in an art nouveau mansion across the street from a park, this stylish boutique hotel is a 13-minute walk from Plaza Independencia, the city’s historic main square.
-The uniquely themed rooms, inspired by famous Uruguayans, feature Egyptian cotton sheets, smart TVs and free Wi-Fi.
+The uniquely themed rooms, inspired by famous Uruguayans, feature Egyptian cotton sheets, smart TVs, and free Wi-Fi.
 Upgraded rooms have balconies and views of the park and street, while suites add sitting areas and private terraces.
-Guests can also enjoy an elegant library/TV lounge and a business centre and a wonderful rooftop terrace with a hot tub, and massage room overlooking the city.
+Guests can also enjoy an elegant library/TV lounge and a business center and a wonderful rooftop terrace with a hot tub, and massage room overlooking the city.

 Cala di Volpe Boutique Hotel